 A lot of loaded language has a basis on connotation.
 That is, we don't take the word at its literal meaning.
 Rather, there's a meaning that's generally accepted or understood.
 For example, in the "ax to grind" example, no one's actually grinding an ax.
 The connotation there is that there are no sharp edges; there's no ill-will.
 For more on the wonders of connotation, enjoy Connotative Words: Examples and Exercises.

 Loaded language is widely used and very effective in gaining emotion.
-Now that you know what it is, it'll be fun to keep an eye out for it.
+Now that you understand its uses, it'll be fun to keep an eye out for it.
 Watch for loaded language any time you hear a politician speak; you're sure to hear lots of it!

-There's no denying President Trump uses his words to convey powerful messages.
-Enjoy scrolling through Donald Trump's 20 Most Frequently Used Words.
-See how many strike you as loaded.
+There's no denying President Trump repeatedly uses his words to convey powerful messages.
+Take a scroll through his 20 Most Frequently Used Words.